Introducing the Web API V2

 (select (device_uid name) (from device))

-The Engine returns the list of unique identifiers and names of all Windows and Mac OS devices in CSV format.
+The Engine, whether on premises or on Cloud, returns the list of unique identifiers and names of all Windows and Mac OS devices in CSV format.

 Extra parameters p1, p2, etc. can be added to the query to replace placeholders %1, %2, etc. in the NXQL query.
 Use placeholders in place of the names of custom fields, names of categories or literal values for parameterizing queries that are used often.

-For instance, the following NXQL query to look returns the name of all devices, as well as their associated keyword from a category that you pass as a parameter
+For instance, the following NXQL query returns the name of all devices, as well as their associated keyword from a category that you pass as a parameter

 (select (name #%1) (from device))